nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 #### enabled

-Can be used to forcefully disable the usage of this configuration; this is especially useful when defining LLMs in your global `~/.gitconfig`.
+Can be used to forcefully disable the usage of this LLM configuration; this is especially useful when defining LLMs in your global `~/.gitconfig`.

 ### `ai-commit-message` Configuration Options